Do Go On - 319 - Vincent Gigante, The Oddfather

 creating this character.

-for the chin they write most days in the early evening Giganti, a hulking man about six feet tall and weighing 200 pounds, would emerge from his mother's walk-up
+Most days in the early evening, Mr. Gigante, a hulking man about six feet tall and weighing 200 pounds,

-apartment building on Sullivan Street in Greenwich Village, sometimes dressed in a bathrobe and
+would emerge from his mother's walk-up apartment building on Sullivan Street and Greenwich Village,

-two bodyguards.
-He would gingerly cross the street to the Triangle Civic Improvement Association,
+and always accompanied by one or two bodyguards, he would gingerly cross the street to the Triangle Civic Improvement Association,

-Inside, he would hold whispered conversations with men
+Inside, he would hold whispered conversations with men who agents said were his trust.

 This was another thing he did.